polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ## 4. Protocol Introduction

+Timeline is partitioned in epochs, epochs are partitioned in slots.

-The Sassafras Protocol employs a binding mechanism between validators and slots through the use of a **ticket**.
+The Sassafras protocol employs a binding mechanism between validators and slots through the use of a ticketing system.

-The protocol is organized into five discrete and asynchronous phases:
+The protocol can be divided into five discrete and asynchronous phases:

 ### 4.1.
 Submission of Candidate Tickets

-Validators generate and submit their candidate tickets along with validity proofs to the blockchain.
-The validity proof ensures that the tickets are legitimate while maintaining the anonymity of the authorship.
+Validators generate and submit their candidate tickets to the blockchain.
+Each ticket comes with an anonymous validity proof.

 ### 4.2.
 Validation of Candidate Tickets

-Submitted candidate tickets undergo a validation process to verify their authenticity, integrity and compliance with other protocol-specific rules.
+Each candidate tickets undergo a validation process for the associated validity proof and compliance with other protocol-specific constraints.

 ### 4.3.
 Tickets and Slots Binding

-After collecting all candidate tickets, a deterministic method is employed to associate some of these tickets with specific slots.
+After collecting all candidate tickets, a deterministic method is employed to uniquely associate a subset of these tickets to the next epoch slots.

 ### 4.4.
 Claim of Ticket Ownership

-Validators assert ownership of tickets during the block production phase.
+Validators prove ownership of tickets during the block production phase.
 This step establishes a secure binding between validators and their respective slots.

 ### 4.5.
 Validation of Ticket Ownership

-During block verification, the claims of ticket ownership are rigorously validated to uphold the protocol's integrity.
+During block verification, the claims of ticket ownership are validated to uphold the protocol's integrity.

 ## 5. Bandernatch VRFs Cryptographic Primitives